polatengin/devopstips.net/_posts/2021-02-22-software-testing-types.md

 ![Software Testing Types screenshot](../_static/assets/2021/02/software-testing-types-0.png)

-_Some of the most known and used test types_
+Some of the most known and used test types;

 #### Unit Tests